jpduarte/hw2_jpduarte_stressreleasekeyboard/README.md

 Finally, the video test for the stress release bubble wrap keyboard is found in the following link:

 [VIDEO TEST "stress release bubble wrap keyboard"](https://drive.google.com/file/d/0Bwp10bnNHRKxN3huV1c0TUxsc1k/view?usp=sharing).

+#Reflection:
+I learned interrups, and refreshed a lot of coding in C. The final code is very clean and easy to understand.
+I also learned a lot about keyboard styles.
+In harware I learned about siwtches and how difficult it is to make it work well, a good surface contact is very important and total area of pad connections.
+The HW difficulty is expected for this level of course.